|Harvest House announces corporate restructuring plan|

-The first of the corporate changes is the promotion of Vice President of Editorial LaRae Weikert to executive vice president/editorial.
+The first of the corporate changes was the promotion of Vice President of Editorial LaRae Weikert to executive vice president/editorial.
 In her expanded executive role, Weikert, a 28-year veteran of Harvest House, will handle more corporate-level responsibilities as she applies her leadership abilities and market insights to the company’s publishing program.

-In addition, Barb Sherrill, vice president of marketing, is being promoted to vice president of product development.
+In addition, Barb Sherrill, vice president of marketing, was promoted to vice president of product development.
 In this newly created position in the Editorial department, Sherrill will utilize her more than 25 years of industry experience to lead a team of editors in the acquisition and development of gift, youth and children’s books, and will oversee the growth of the company’s fiction line and the establishment of e-products.

-In a key change to its infrastructure, Harvest House has also combined the Interactive Media and Design department (IMD) with Marketing, creating the newly formed Marketing Services department.
+In a key change to its infrastructure, Harvest House also combined the Interactive Media and Design department (IMD) with Marketing, creating the newly formed Marketing Services department.
 Bryce Williamson, manager of IMD, will now serve as director of marketing services.
 Williamson brings significant graphic design and marketing experience to this position, as well as an innovative mind-set from his eight years as graphic design manager.

 Serving alongside Williamson is Aaron Dillon, former publicist, in his new capacity as marketing services manager.
 Dillon will assist Williamson in the development of marketing strategies and ensure their efficient implementation.